beancount/docs/docs/24_beancount_design_doc.md

 Not even directives that declare accounts or commodities are required to appear before these accounts get used in the file.
 All directives are parsed and then basically *sorted* before any calculation or validation occurs (a minor detail is that the line number is used as a secondary key in the sorting, so that the re-ordering is stable).

-Correspondingly, all the non-directive grammar that is in the language is limited to either setting values with global impact (“option”, “plugin”) or syntax-related conveniences (“pushtag”, “poptag”).
+Correspondingly, all the non-directive grammar that is in the language is limited to either setting values with global impact (“`option`”, “`plugin`”) or syntax-related conveniences (“`pushtag`”, “`poptag`”).

 There is an exception: